-"Number of Employees Receiving RIte Care or RIte Share Benefits" (Column 3) is the number of employees, including employees' dependents, of a tax credit/tax benefit recipient that received fee-for service payments, RIte Care capitation payments, RIte Share premium payments and RIte Smiles capitation payments made by the State on their behalf during the period of employment with the tax credit/tax benefit recipient.
+"Number of Employees Receiving RIte Care or RIte Share Benefits or Assistance" (Column 3) is the number of employees, including their dependents, of a tax credit/tax benefit recipient that received RIte Care or RIte Share premium payments.
+Employees, or members of their households, that received other Medicaid benefits are not included in this figure.

-"Total Amount of RIte Care or RIte Share Benefits Received" is the amount of fee-for-service payments, RIte Care capitation payments, RIte Share premium payments and RIte Smiles capitation payments made by the State on behalf of employees, including employees' dependents, of a tax credit/tax benefit recipient during the employee's period of employment with the tax credit/tax benefit recipient.
+"Total Amount of RIte Care or RIte Share Benefits Received" represents only the amount of RIte Care or RIte Share premium payments employees, including members of their households, of a tax credit/tax benefit recipient received during an employee's period of employment with the tax credit/tax benefit recipient.
+No other Medicaid expenditures that may have been incurred for these employees or members of their households are included.

-TABLE I:

-PROJECT STATUS SALES AND USE TAX EXEMPTION
+TABLE I: PROJECT STATUS SALES AND USE TAX EXEMPTION